-The sustainable investments that the sub-fund intends to make in part consist of investments in companies that contribute through their products and services to the achievement of the 17 Sustainable Development Goals (SDGs) defined by the United Nations (UN) (such as health products and services, education services, water saving and access solutions, energy efficiency solutions, digitalisation services, sustainable mobility services, etc.).
+The sustainable investments that the sub-fund intends to make consist, of investments in (a) companies that contribute through their products and services to the achievement of the 17 Sustainable Development Goals (SDGs) defined by the United Nations (UN) (such as health products and services, education services, water saving and access solutions, energy efficiency solutions, digitalisation services, sustainable mobility services, etc.) and/or (b) recognised green bonds or equivalents ("use-of-proceeds bonds").
 It also aims to help companies make progress in their contribution to sustainable development and ESG issues, by engaging in regular dialogue and sharing with them specific areas for improvement that are monitored over time.

-Therefore, the sustainable portion of the portfolio focuses on net positive companies, 35 i.e. (1) those whose core business is the development of products and services that contribute to the achievement of the SDGs and (2) those that are the most advanced in terms of sustainability and engagement on environmental, social and governance risks.
+Therefore, the sustainable portion of the portfolio focuses on net positive companies,35 i.e. (1) those whose core business is the development of products and services that contribute to the achievement of the SDGs and (2) those that are the most advanced in terms of sustainability and engagement on environmental, social and governance risks.